floriandiud/facebook-group-members-scraper/README.md

     - Just reload your Facebook page.
 Any javascript code added in Chrome Developer Console will be removed.
 - **How many members can be extracted for one group?**
     - Facebook loads a maximum of 10k profiles in the "People" tab.
 We recommend extracting new members on a regular basis.
 And then, [consolidate all your members in a single list using Datablist.com](https://www.datablist.com).
-- **Can I extract members from different groups in one time?**
+- **Can I extract members from different groups at one time?**
     - Yes.
 The exported CSV contains a "Group Id" attribute.
-Load members from one Facebook group, go to another group page (without reloading your page), load members and click "Download".
+Load members from one Facebook group, go to another group page (without reloading your page), load members, and click "Download".
 Members extracted from both groups will be in a single CSV file with different "Group Id" values.